Update: Auvi-Q is back! Sanofi Recalls Auvi-Q Due to Dosing Concerns

 - If your pharmacy is out of stock, ask them to order more or call a neighboring pharmacy

 - If you are prescribed Adrenaclick, be sure to ask for or order a free trainer and learn how to use it.
-Use this link, you will need to scroll down a bit.

 - If you are prescribe EpiPen, review how to use it and practice with a trainer